sriram-lab/quiescence-depth-modulation/README.md

 ### Description

-This repository contains code used to generate results associated with the following manuscript: *Leveraging Metabolic Modeling and Machine Learning to Uncover Modulators of Quiescence Depth*.
+This repository contains code used to generate results associated with the following manuscript:

+Eames, A., & Chandrasekaran, S. (2024).
+Leveraging metabolic modeling and machine learning to uncover modulators of quiescence depth.
+PNAS Nexus, pgae013. https://doi.org/10.1093/pnasnexus/pgae013

 ### Dependencies